eduard-keilmann/eduard-keilmann.github.io/index.md

 If you are interested in some more personal note about myself, you can find a bit [here](about_me.md).

 ![Lagoon Nebula](lagoon.jpg)
+Lagoon nebula as measured by the Hubble Space Telescope.
 Image Credit: NASA